Rockin' the Suburbs (song): Music video

-The music video for "Rockin' the Suburbs" was directed by friend "Weird Al" Yankovic, who also plays the role of a producer who fixes Folds' "shitty track", directly riffing on one of the song's lyrics.
+The music video for "Rockin' the Suburbs" was directed by Folds' friend "Weird Al" Yankovic, who also plays the role of a producer who fixes Folds' "shitty track", directly riffing on one of the song's lyrics.
 The video features Folds playing multiple members of an angry rock band in a suburban den and in front of a white background.

-After the song's bridge, Folds is shown outside in a suburban neighborhood wearing a backwards red New York Yankees cap, the trademark of Limp Bizkit's Fred Durst, while singing the lyrics, "girl give me something I can break", which were a riff on the Limp Bizkit song "Break Stuff".
+At the end of the song's second verse, Folds sings the lyrics, "Girl, give me something I can break", which are a riff on the Limp Bizkit song "Break Stuff".
+After the song's bridge, Folds is shown outside in a suburban neighborhood wearing a backwards red New York Yankees cap, the trademark of Limp Bizkit's frontman Fred Durst.
 During this portion of the video, Folds engages in "suburban" activities such as skateboarding, jumping in pools and flipping burgers.

 At the end of the video, the "band" (all played by Folds again) plays in front of a black background with holes punched in it, a style that deliberately matches the live-action parts of the Korn video for "Freak on a Leash."
 A subliminal message reading "Korn Sucks" briefly appears.